 A nonprofit corporation may be formed under the Minnesota Nonprofit Corporation Act, Minn.
 Stat.
 Chapter 317A, for any lawful purpose, unless another statute requires incorporation for a different or specific purpose.
 The nonprofit corporation is managed by a board of directors, which must consist of at least three individuals.
 The nonprofit corporation must have at least two officers, a president and a treasurer.
 One person may perform both of these functions.
 The Minnesota Nonprofit Corporation Act does not apply to cooperative associations, public cemetery corporations and associations, and private cemeteries.
 Religious corporations may be formed under the Minnesota Nonprofit Corporation Act or under the Minnesota religious corporation statute, Minn.
 Stat.
 Chapter 315.
-Nonprofit corporations are required to file an annual registration with the Secretary of State once each calendar year, on a registration form mailed to the corporation, but nonprofit corporations may be reinstated at any time upon filing the annual registration.
+Nonprofit corporations are required to file an annual registration with the Secretary of State once each calendar year, on a registration form mailed to the corporation's registered office address.
+Failure to file in a calendar year will result in statutory dissolution, but nonprofit corporations may be reinstated at any time upon filing the annual registration.
 The registered office address may be updated without charge.